 On a Sunday Dream House has a buffet style self-serve afternoon.
 It has good reviews.

 We got such a warm welcome here and the food was nice.
 Parking in the local area can be a challenge but drive around and you will find something.

 Fairouz has a selection of cold starters, warm starters, soups, salads and bread that vegans can eat.
 The flavours were subtle in comparison to some Lebanese I’ve had.
 This is a family run business and you can really tell that they care.
 There’s a huge garden outside the back if you don’t want to sit inside.

 This cafe is a super modern but small place with limited seating.
 All the food is vegan!
 Every dish comes with a choice of vegan protein and most dishes are cold.

 In the winter they have a soup on offer and also sell yogi teas.
 The food is very fresh and made to order.
 The chef may have been American but all staff speak English.

 Spaghetti Kitchen & Bar

 Ashurbanipal, who I’ve discovered was a King of the Neo-Assyrian Empire in 600BC, is a hidden gem amongst the Sofia backstreets.
-Run by a Lebanese husband and wife duo, the restaurant is similar to an old, wooden tavern.
+Run by an Iraqi husband and wife duo, the restaurant is similar to an old, wooden tavern.